CBBell99/smart-to-do-list/PLANNING.md

 - [x] ERD
 - [ ] Routes
 - [x] Wireframing
-- [ ] reate a document of all of the things we need to code?
+- [ ] Create a document of all of the things we need to code?
 - [ ] Set up HTML / CSS - framework for to do lists
 - [ ] Set up Javascript -  form to push to page
 - [ ] Set up four categories based on input
 - [ ] Set up APIs based on those inputs once working
 - [ ] Set up database to store information

+What are the pages we need?

+Index
+CSS Fies
+Server file
+Helper Functions (refractor)

 ### Things to consider: